MaxxWyndham/CrushIt/README.md

 Internal settings based on rough default values
 **default.crush** from in the same folder as the exe
 **datname.crush** from in the same folder as the exe
 This allows you to set up default settings for a batch of cars but specific settings for specific cars
+The these crush files can be edited in notepad (or your favourite editor)

 **Changelog**